dave1010/clipea/README.md

 Type `<enter>` to run the command.
 The command is editable in your shell buffer, ready to run, so you can do usual things like `<ctrl-c>` to cancel or `<ctrl-a>` to go to the start of the line

+### More examples

+    ?? count loc recursively
+    ?? open my shell login script in my editor
+    ?? git fetch, rebase master, safely force push
+    ?? open bbc news
+    ?? check the spf record for example.com
+    ??
+What port is my webserver listening on
+    ??
+Where is nginx writing logs
+    ??
+Rename all txt files space to underscore
+    ??
+Install something that converts pdf to text
+    ??
+Find files bigger than 10mb
+    ??
+Check cors headers for api.example.com
+    ??
+Make a 30 char password
+    ??
+Quick http server
+    ??
+Highlight URLs in index.html
+    ??
+Extract package.tar.gz
+    ??
+Show me just the headings from README.md
+    ??
+Find replace all PHP files in project that call eval function with safe_eval ??
+Convert file.avi to gif

+### Advanced usage and tips

+GPT-4 mode: just start the query with a "4".
+Remember that OpenAI charge lots more for GPT-4.
+Generally the standard GPT-3.5 is fine for commandline stuff.

+    ??
+4 create a text file explaining quantum mechanics in a haiku in the style of a pirate

+You can also send in data via stdin.
+Clipea limits you to 8192 bytes, so the LLM isn't overwhelmed.

+    ls -F | ?? explain this project setup

+Generally it's best to give Clipea a filename to create a commnand for, rather than the actual file contents.

+    ?? count how many packages are in package.json

+Clipea gets given some environment limited information like your OS, shell and path.
+This allows it to give better responses.

+    ?? wheres my shell config
+    ?? install curl
+    ?? compare README.md to my clipboard

 ### Feedback and editing

 Just use your shell history by pressing the `<up>` arrow key.
 Your cursor will be at the end of